DHTMLX/docs-kanban/docs/api/config/js_kanban_cards_config.md

 			},
 			{...} // other attached files data
 		],
-		// custom field to place the card into the "feature" row (rowKey is required)
+		// custom field to place the card into the "feature" row
+		// the rowKey config needs to be set to the "type" value
 		type: "feature",
-		// custom field to place the card into the "backlog" column (columnKey is required)
+		// custom field to place the card into the "backlog" column
+		// the columnKey config needs to be set to the "stage" value
 		stage: "backlog"
 	},
 	{...} // other cards data